 Carbon Green is focused on identifying partners whose projects can benefit from our expertise and capital.
-Our main goal is to build long-term partnerships in the ethanol and biomass-to-energy arenas using a practical, results-oriented approach.
+Our main goal is focused on building strategic and long-term partnerships.

 Local Foods finds a new home for its vision of a locavore future